Question: Why should I become a member of Rockcliffe Flying Club?

 Here are some things you can do to reduce your costs:

 Actually, a lot of pilots are afraid of heights.
-Even after taking their flight training, they would much rather be sitting in a nice safe airplane than standing on a balcony, a bridge or even a stepladder.
+Even after completing their flight training, they would much rather be sitting in a nice safe airplane than standing on a balcony, a bridge or even a stepladder.
 You can fall off those things!

 Flying in small aircraft is different than in large jetliners.
 They are lighter and smaller, so they tend to be more sensitive to wind effects.
 However, you get a panoramic view of the world from above and the sense of freedom is incredible.
-You very quickly forget any initial feelings.
+You very quickly forget any initial fears.

 To fly when you can’t see the ground or around you due to weather conditions, you need an IFR rating (Instrument Flight Rules).
 With this, you can fly through cloud, above cloud, and in other poor visibility conditions, within certain limits for takeoff and landing.

-There is also another rating which is part way towards IFR and that is called VFR OTT or Visual Flight Rules Over the Top.
+There is also another rating which is part way towards IFR and is called VFR OTT or Visual Flight Rules Over the Top.
 This allows you to fly over cloud, even if you can’t see the ground, during your trip, as long as you are able to see the ground at your departure and destination.

 Float rating allows you to fly float planes.

 All these ratings require additional briefing and flight training time.
-These are detailed in our training information sheets.

 Yes.
 You will have to complete a colour spectrum eye exam (Farnworth D15 exam) which your Canadian Aviation Medical Examiner will direct you to complete.
 These exams are available at most optometrists.